JustJarvaz/starter-restaurant-reservation-original/README.md

 1. The `/dashboard` page will
    - Display a search bar `<input name="search_bar" />` that displays the placeholder text: "Enter a customer's phone number"
    - Display a "Find" button next to the search bar.
-Clicking on the "Find" button will first validate that the input has the correct phone number format (i.e., ten digit US-based phone numbers only).
+Clicking on the "Find" button will submit a request to the server.
-     - If the input is not correctly formatted, display an error message.
+     - If the search input is not correctly formatted (i.e., not a ten digit phone number), display an error message that starts with `"Error: ..."`.
-     - If the input is correctly formatted, then the system will look for the reservation(s) in the database and display all matched records on the `/dashboard` page.
+     - If the search input is correctly formatted, then the system will look for the reservation(s) in the database and display all matched records on the `/dashboard` page, if any.
+If there are no records found, then display a message `No reservation found`.

 ### US-8 Make changes to an existing reservation